vertigis/meridian-design/docs/design-language.md

 -   Do not alter the weight of headings using CSS or HTML tags.
 -   Avoid skipping heading levels.
 Maintain an appropriate logical hierarchy for each section of an app.
 More info can be found at the **<a href="https://www.w3.org/WAI/tutorials/page-structure/headings/" target="_blank">W3C</a>**
--   The first heading in a Panel component should be an H1.
+-   In most cases, such as in Studio Web, the first heading in a Panel component should be an H1.

 ### Subtitles (1 & 2)